mabellan/weather-pwa/README.md

 ## Try the App:

-The app is hosted in a free hosting: https://competent-wright-4be531.netlify.app/

-Although the app is online available, you can try it in local:
+You can try the app in local:

 1. Download or clone the project in your computer.
 2. Inside the project: `npm install`